 \section{Reducing the constant $K$}

-In this section, we show that when $l \rightarrow \infty$ (which is the more interesting case in practice), we can reduce $L$ (and with it $K$) to approximately $3.998$.
+In this section, we show that when $l \rightarrow \infty$, we can reduce $L$ to approximately $3.998$, and then $K$ (by Remark \ref{remarkKK}) also to approximately $3.998$.
 This seems to be the best value with respect to the current method.
-It is clearly an interesting problem to find the optimal value of $K$.